-The user departments owe us an amount of R12.6-billion as at 31 March 2024 (unaudited), more than 67% of the said amount relates to old claims for previous years.
+The user departments owe an amount of R12.6-billion as at 31 March 2024 (unaudited), more than 67% of the said amount relates to old claims for previous years.

 The Department has been engaging National Treasury and affected departments to improve debt collection.

-As the Executive Authority, I will be engaging affected ministers of offending departments to ensure that they pay what is rightfully due to us, or else we may have to consider other options which may not be to everyone's liking.
+As the Executive Authority, I will be engaging affected ministers of affected departments to ensure that they pay what is rightfully due to us, or else we may have to consider other options which may not be too everyone's liking.

-Furthermore, we will be engaging with the Auditor-General of South Africa (AGSA) to request that departments that don't pay us have audit disclaimers made against them.
+Furthermore, we will be engaging with the AGSA to request that departments that don't pay us have audit disclaimers made against them.